ee538/Trojan-Map/REPORT.md

 <p align="center"><img src="img/TrojanMap.png" alt="Trojan" width="1000" /></p>

 # PROJECT FOCUS
 This project focuses on using data structures in C++ and implementing various graph algorithms to build a map application.
-We will have small features similar to Google Map such as Auto Complete, Finding the exact location of a place in the map.
-This project will also involve analysis of time complexity of each functions utilized to full fill a particular application as well as tet case behavior analysis to check if the written code indeed works as expected.
+We will have small features similar to Google Maps such as Autocomplete, Finding the exact location of a place in the map.
+This project will also involve analysis of time complexity of each function utilized to full fill a particular application as well as test case behavior analysis to check if the written code indeed works as expected.

 # MAP FEATURES

-- Autocomplete : Displays a list of location based on the partial case insensitive input by the user
+- ```Autocomplete``` : Displays a list of location based on the partial case insensitive input by the user
-- FindLocation : Finds the location (Latitude and Longitude) given an input location (Exactr Match) otherwise finds the location of the lexicographically closest matching location to the word
+- ```FindLocation``` : Finds the location (Latitude and Longitude) given an input location (Exact Match) otherwise finds the location of the lexicographically closest matching location to the word

 ## Utility Functions
 - ```double GetLat(const std::string& id);```  returns the latitude given the unique id : Time Complexity  O(1)
 - ```double GetLon(const std::string& id);``` : returns the longitude given the unique id : TIme Complexity O(1)
 - ```std::string GetName(const std::string& id);``` : returns the Name of the location given the unique id: Time COmplexity O(1)
-- ```std::string GetID(const std::string& name);``` : Returns the Unque ID if the given name exists in the database :  Time Complexity O(n) where n = number of unique id in the database
+- ```std::string GetID(const std::string& name);``` : Returns the Unique ID if the given name exists in the database :  Time Complexity O(n) where n = number of unique id in the database
 - ```std::vector<std::string> GetNeighborIDs(const std::string& id);``` : Returns the list of neighbour id's given the unique id: Time Complexity O(1).

 These Functions will be called by other functions in the project to access the required data which is stored in a map <Unique id, Node>.